 As explained above, this element refers to the duty a contractor or builder had to the homeowner who hired them.
 Duty of care in construction negligence cases refers to whether those in charge had a duty to act with a standard of care towards the homeowner.

-For simple contractor to homeowner cases, proving care of duty is pretty straightforward.
-Consider this example: if a homeowner hires a contractor to install stucco, then the contractor has a duty to the homeowner to install it in a way that acts as a barrier to the structure.
+Consider this example: if a homeowner hires a contractor to install stucco, then the contractor has a duty to the homeowner to install it in accordance with all applicable building codes.

 2. Breach Of Duty